Juicy orange and peppery arugula filled this quinoa avocado salad with so much flavor and texture. Perfect as a side dish or a filling lunch.

 - In a large pan, roast the walnut on medium heat until fragrant while shaking the pan regularly.
 Watch carefully so the nuts don't burn.
 This should take about 5 minutes.

-- In a large bowl, combine the cooked quinoa, oranges, avocado, chickpeas, arugula and roasted walnuts.
+- In a large bowl, combine the cooked quinoa, cubed oranges, avocado, chickpeas, arugula and roasted walnuts.
 Add the dressing and combine everything together.

 - Serve at room temperature or chilled.
 Enjoy!